 The staff was very professional and all of their equipment is in excellent condition.
 We wore what looked to be almost brand new wetsuits and life preservers that were clean and dry.
 So many times, with other companies, we have used smelly, damp, mildewy equipment but we did not see this with Potrerillos Explorer.

 Angelo, our guide, kept us safe but also made sure we had a great time.
 There was backup kayak support just in case we flipped our raft and plunged into the river.
 We got videos from a GoPro camera mounted to the front of the raft, a nice touch.
 And we loved the photos (and the lunch) from their photographer.

 Potrerillos Explorer Rafting offers ½ day, full day, and two day rafting excursions.
 They also offer a wide range of adventure activities, such as rock climbing, zip lining, kayaking, and ATV riding, just to name a few.
-Check out their website to see everything they offer.

 So, does this look like something you would like to do?
 For a vacation with the perfect mix of wine tastings and adventure activities, put Mendoza, Argentina on your list.
 And if you decide to go whitewater rafting, contact Potrerillos Explorer Rafting!

 We stayed at El Encuentro en Chacras de Coria in Chacras de Coria, Mendoza.
 This small, boutique hotel has a great location just outside of the main bustle of Mendoza.
 The staff is extremely helpful and can assist you with scheduling wine tours and activities.
 If you do not get enough wine during your tours and five course meals, the hotel has a wine cellar and a fantastic common area to relax in at the end of the day.